Call (602) 833-1110 for Experienced Representation!

 Potential Damages Available in a Motorcycle Accident Lawsuit

-All states have statutes of limitations that restrict how long after an accident someone can file a personal injury lawsuit.
-In most cases, accident victims only have two years from the date of the accident.
-If the injury is not discovered until later (this happens sometimes), the two-year clock begins counting down on the date of discovery.
+All states have statutes of limitations that restrict the time frame within which someone can file a personal injury lawsuit after an accident.
+In most cases, accident victims have only two years from the date of the accident to file a claim.
+If the injury is not discovered until later (which sometimes happens), the two-year clock begins counting down from the date of discovery.

-The time restriction in Phoenix is not the only reason to move forward as soon as possible with legal action.
-As more time passes, evidence at the scene fades, and the memory of witnesses diminishes.
-Our professional Phoenix motorcycle accident lawyers can typically build a stronger case when we are able to investigate the details not long after the accident.
+The time restriction in Phoenix is not the only reason to move forward with legal action as soon as possible.
+As more time passes, evidence at the scene fades, & the memory of witnesses diminishes.
+Our professional Phoenix motorcycle accident lawyers can typically build a stronger case when we can investigate the details not long after the accident.

-A successful lawsuit for injuries and/or property damage sustained in a motorcycle crash can recover economic and non-economic damages.
+A successful lawsuit for injuries and/or property damage sustained in a motorcycle crash can recover economic & non-economic damages.

-- Economic damages include lost wages, hospital and doctor bills, physical therapy, prescriptions, property damage, and other financial losses related to the crash.
+- Economic damages include lost wages, hospital and doctor bills, physical therapy, prescription medications, property damage, and other financial losses resulting from the crash.

 - Non-economic damages include pain and suffering, mental anguish, and loss of companionship.